FifthGenHub/DexHunt.github.io/README.md

 # 🎯 DexHunt — The Wild West of Skill-Based Crypto Gaming

+**⚠️ Disclaimer**: DexHunt: Reflex Showdown is an independent game and is not affiliated with Nintendo or any other entity.

 **DexHunt** is a fast-paced, reflex-based arcade shooter powered by $DEXHUNT — a Solana-native token rewarding speed, skill, and sharp aim.

 - 🎮 **Play-to-Win**: No RNG.
 Pure reflexes.
 Beat the timer, earn the respect.